BasiaFusinska/katacoda-scenarios/TensorFlow/convolutional.md

 ![Convolution](assets/convolution.png)

-The parameters of the [convolutional layer](https://en.wikipedia.org/wiki/Convolutional_neural_network) are the size of the kernel (size of the convolution window) and the number of filters.
-Padding set as same indicates that the resulting layer is of the same size.
+The parameters of the [convolutional layer](https://en.wikipedia.org/wiki/Convolutional_neural_network) are the size of the *kernel* (size of the convolution window) and the number of *filters*. *Padding* set as `"same"` indicates that the resulting layer is of the same size.
 After this step, we apply *max pooling*.
 The resulting architecture can be visualised as follows:

 ![Convolutional network](assets/convolutional.png)